Paul-Browne/carl.js/README.md

   <script src="js/footer-script.js"></script>
 ```

-Even better would be to inline the scripts and styles to reduce http requests (since footer.html will be cached anyway)
+Even better would be to inline the scripts and styles to reduce http requests (since `footer.html` will be cached anyway):

 ```html
   <!-- footer.html -->